supermem613/ComingUpNext/README.md

 ```

 On first run, use the tray icon context menu "Set Calendar URL" to paste the ICS URL.
+Optionally adjust the refresh interval with "Set Refresh Minutes" (1-1440).
+The default is 5 minutes.

 ## Packaging
 Produce a single-file self-contained executable: